 Head Engineering Student Ambassador, 2018-19

 Class of 2019, BEng Logistics Management & Engineering

 Secondary School: Republican Physics-Mathematical Boarding School for Intellectually Gifted Children named after O.Zhautykov, Kazakhstan

-Prof Kellee TSAI
+Prof. Kellee TSAI

-Kellee S. Tsai is Division Head and Chair Professor of Social Science.
+Kellee S. Tsai is Dean of Humanities & Social Science.
 Prior to joining HKUST, Professor Tsai served as Vice Dean for Humanities and Social Science and Professor of Political Science at Johns Hopkins University.
 A scholar of contemporary Chinese politics and economic development, Tsai’s research addresses broader debates in comparative politics, the political economy of development, and the study of informal institutions and endogenous institutional change.
 She has published five books, including Back-Alley Banking: Private Entrepreneurs in China (Cornell University Press, 2002), Rural Industrialization and Non-Governmental Finance in Wenzhou (co-authored in Chinese, 山西经济出版社 2004), Japan and China in the World Political Economy (co-edited with Saadia Pekannen, Routledge, 2005), Capitalism without Democracy: The Private Sector in Contemporary China (Cornell University Press, 2007), and State Capitalism, Institutional Adaptation, and the Chinese Miracle (co-edited with Barry Naughton, Cambridge University Press 2015).
 Her articles have appeared in journals such as China Journal, China Quarterly, Comparative Political Studies, Perspectives on Politics, World Development, and World Politics.
 Her current research concerns the local developmental implications of return migration, remittances and ethnic foreign direct investment in China and India.